 Here’s the approach many manufacturers take: A technician visits a customer regularly to examine equipment and identify any servicing or maintenance needs.
 But what if you could predict maintenance needs and only send the technician when it’s necessary?

 By embedding sensors within a product and connecting them to the network, manufacturers can track product performance and health in real time.
 When performance slips outside of defined thresholds, sensors trigger an alert for service before a failure occurs.
 The manufacturer orders parts proactively, schedules the best technician for the situation, and alerts the customer about an upcoming service need.

-This is a single example of how smart field service can transform your capabilities.
+This is a single example of how smart field service management can transform your capabilities and your manufacturing operations.

 Smart field service taps into new revenue streams and a differentiated customer experience.
 The investment establishes a foundation for manufacturers to turn their product lines into service revenue and transition toward “subscription” or lease-based trade.